-Choosing a generic over a brand-name drug is a no-brainer when you consider the costs.
-But when you look at just how much you’ll save (80-85% on average), you might wonder if those savings come at a cost in quality.
+Choosing the generic alternative to a brand-name drug is a no-brainer when you consider the costs.
+You can save 80% to 85% on average by using a generic.
+But when you look at the discount, you might wonder if that reduced price comes at a cost in quality.
 Are generic drugs as good as brand-name medicines?
 Here’s what you should consider next time you fill a prescription.

 Are generics and brand-name drugs the same?